vellons/polito-ds-lab-exercises/exam/README.md

 Also tested with criterion "absolute_error" but it was stopped after 20 minutes of training.

 Also tested with the regressor GradientBoostingRegressor with n_estimators=60 but the euclidean score was 14.671

+Also tested with the regressor

+Also tested with classifier DecisionTreeClassifier.
+Transforming the regression problem into a classification problem focused on predicting ranges, since x&y are multiple of 5.
+Hopping to get a better score with a classification algorithm but the euclidean score was 8.120.

+Got better results with the regressor RandomForestClassifier, but still worse than the RandomForestRegressor. (euclidean score around 5.039 -> submission score 7.599)

 Chosing the right estimator: https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html